LONOAL02/LONOAL02/README.md

 # 💫 About Me:
 🎮 Passionate Student Pursuing Game Development 🕹️

 Hello!
-I'm Lorenzo, an enthusiastic student in [Your Field of Study or Specialization] with a burning passion for game development.
+I'm Lorenzo, an enthusiastic student in Videogame Desing and Development with a burning passion for game development.
 My goal is to become a skilled and creative game developer, contributing to the exciting world of crafting interactive and memorable experiences.

 🚀 My Areas of Interest and Skills:

-- Programming in [Relevant Programming Languages for Game Development].
+- Programming in Unity/Unreal.
 - Game Design and User Experience.
 - 2D and 3D Graphics.
 - Artificial Intelligence applied to games.